 Correct installation will make or break (literally) a pump rebuild.

-Keep in mind the fuel delivery pressure is determined by the diaphragm spring---not the push rod stroke!
 The stroke is predetermined by the distributor cam lobe.
 We just want to use part of it to cock or load the spring.

 All important here is the use of gaskets as shims.